 He was the odd one out.
 Pawn knew that, but he tried not to take advantage of his position.
 When he stood in line the Worker gave him the same amount of brown-grey paste as the other Workers.
 Perhaps if he’d asked for more, he would have received it, but the calculated ration was enough to sustain him throughout the day.
 Besides, no one would ever ask for more of the Worker’s food than normal.

 Pawn stood in the food consumption area and slowly ingested the muck he had been given.
-There were no seats for the Antinium to eat at; they simply collected their rations on earthenware bowls at ate as efficiently as possible before depositing the bowls to be used again by more Workers filing into the room.
+There were no seats for the Antinium to eat at; they simply collected their rations on earthenware bowls and ate as efficiently as possible before depositing the bowls to be used again by more Workers filing into the room.

 Workers and Soldiers ate separately.
 This wasn’t because one group ate better quality food than the other—they all ate the same highly-caloric mush, but Soldiers just ate three times as much as Workers, and thus used different containers, necessitating a separate room to feed in.
 Pawn stared at the brown clump of mushed up…something…as he put it between his mandibles and chewed.
 The food went down easily, but the taste—